endeavourhealth-discovery/SkeletonAPIandUI/README.md

 * Swagger integration for documentation of API calls
 * Connects to the Config database to retrieve DB connection strings and Keycloak config

+**NOTE: If you are using a copy of this as a template for a new application, open the "TODO" window (IntelliJ) to see the list of application specific entries.**

 ## API Information
 The project is setup as follows.